pmaher1/MATH1061-Notes/README.md

 Week 5 - Same as week 5

-Week 6 - Some progress, all written up on the latex
+Week 6 - Some written on latex, rest is written physically

+Week 7 - Some written physically, no latex progress

-Week 7+ - No progress
+Week 8+ - No progress